skillitzimberg/CSharpWordCounter/README.md

 I think just due to nervousness I wasn't thinking clearly and did not include enough specifications.
 Below are missing specs and problems with the above specs discovered while building.
 I am continuing to build based only on the original eight specs, but I may have complications due to the things I missed.

 **Below this list of missing and mishandled specs are additional specs I added after completing the first eight.**
 * **Missing spec:** did not anticipate handling punctuation.
-Handled with seventh spec.
+Handled with seventh spec test.
 * **Missing spec:** did not anticipate handling capitalization.
 * **Missing spec:** did not anticipate creating Lists.
-Handled with fifth spec.
+Handled with fifth spec test.
 * **Missing spec:** did not anticipate using those Lists.
-Handled with fifth spec.
+Handled with fifth spec test.
 * **Missing/mishandled spec:** the fifth spec should have only checked that the stringToSearch contains wordToFind.
 My first commit on this spec passing was only for the 'contains' condition.

 ##### Spec 9: RepeatCounter can find instances of the first string as a word in the second string when it is capitalized.